sinclab/sinclab.github.io/index.md

 # We examine the neural, cognitive, and computational basis of social connection and interaction

 We are particularly interested in <strong>understanding how social interactions shape the well-being of self and others</strong> and the contexts in which they can improve mental health outcomes.
+Our research program has two primary goals.
+The first is to achieve a mechanistic understanding of the factors that improve or impair the well-being of the self and others across multiple levels of analysis (e.g., neurobiological, cognitive, behavioral, interpersonal, societal).
+The second is to translate this understanding for direct application in medicine and policy.

+We use a combination of methods—including computational modeling, functional neuroimaging, and intracranial recordings—to investigate the neural, cognitive, and computational processes underlying human social connection and interaction.

+We are part of the <a href="https://icahn.mssm.edu/about/departments-offices/psychiatry">Department of Psychiatry</a> and the <a href="https://icahn.mssm.edu/about/departments-offices/neuroscience">Nash Family Department of Neuroscience</a> at the <a href="https://icahn.mssm.edu/about/departments-offices/psychiatry">Icahn School of Medicine at Mount Sinai</a> (New York, NY).

 {% include section.html %}